Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lessons10.md

 ```

 - This code above is going to cause something called a Denial of Service or DOS.

-In order to get a better understanding of this bug, let's look at a _minimized_ example of it.
-If you reference the **[sc-exploits-minimized](https://github.com/Cyfrin/sc-exploits-minimized)** repo, half way down you should see something like what's pictured below.
+- In order to get a better understanding of this bug, let's look at a _minimized_ example of it.
+If you reference the **[sc-exploits-minimized](https://github.com/Cyfrin/sc-exploits-minimized)** repo.